A study about how customers select hotels.

 Most vacations starts with a dream.
-A destination featured on a magazine; a photo of a friend walking on a beach posted on social media; or a youtube video showing a recent vacation may be the spark of inspiration that’s needed to start the dream.
+A destination featured on a magazine; a photo of a friend walking on a beach posted on social media; or a youtube clip showing a recent vacation may be the spark of inspiration that’s needed to start the dream.

 Reach travellers during this stage by emailing your past guest with news about events and promotions happening in your hotel.
 Past guest who already experienced staying in your hotel are an easy sell.
 Encourage your guests to share their experience on social media.
 Their post can be the spark that inspires other people to consider your hotel during their next holiday.
 Write about the top things to do in your area.
 This will generate plenty of new content on a regular basis, and google loves new content – giving you a boost in rank for niche keywords.

 After the initial dreaming, the customer has decided to take action and moves to the planning stage where google’s statistics tell us that they’ll be visiting 20+ different websites in order to find the ‘perfect’ hotel.

 Also according to Google, 66% of travellers will shop around before booking their hotel.
 So how will your website stand out from the rest?
 Search Engine Optimisation (SEO) ensures your website ranks higher than your competitors.
 Update your website at least every month with fresh content.
 Your website must also be easy to update and should be mobile responsive so it looks good in both desktops and mobile devices.
 Look for a turn-key Website Solution that is easy to use and made specifically for hotels.

 After dreaming and planning, the traveller is ready to take out the credit card and book their dream holiday – hopefully with you!
 In the booking stage, it’s essential that your website is easy to navigate and your brand keywords are strong – for when they search for your hotel name, you come up first!